ScPo-CompEcon/Syllabus/README.md

 Each subsection here stands for one session of 2 hours.
 There are 6 subsections.

-### First Session: Introduction, Logistics and Function Approximation
+### First Session: Introduction, Logistics and Numerical Integration

 1. First things first
     * Put name on sticky note on back of monitor